 Right in Florida Tech’s backyard is one of the most bio-diverse ecosystems in North America, the Indian River Lagoon.
 The lagoon is home to over 3,500 species and provides a hands-on lab for students.
 You’ll often find our student’s and faculty hard at work helping restore the lagoon which has been plagued by pollution and massive loss of life.

-If you are interested in conservation and finding solutions to the complex issues facing not only the Indian River Lagoon but our planet, here are some majors that can help make a difference.
+Here are some majors that can help make a difference in conservation and finding solutions to the complex issues facing not only the Indian River Lagoon but our planet.

 This one is obvious, but it is more multifaceted than you might think.
 Renewable energy, sustainability economics, green building and environmental governance are just a few of the facets sustainability students can learn about.
 Sustainability majors work with research professors and other departments to develop sustainable solutions to the impacts of climate change as well as campus projects, like LEED certified buildings, community gardens and single-stream recycling.